SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * How do you plan to implement the project?

-    What parts of SunPy need changing and in what way?
+    What parts of sunpy need changing and in what way?
     What will you add?
     What could be stumbling blocks of the project?
     Will you need to make changes to upstream packages?